mark279455/Battleships/README.md

 ---
 ## Testing

+Both of the code files were successfully run though the [Code Institute PEP8 Linter](https://pep8ci.herokuapp.com/)

 Testing was performed on all parts of the screen positioning code to
         check that text appeared in the correct part of the display.

-Also testing was performed on all incorrect player input...
+Testing was performed on all incorrect player input...

 ###      Error messages are shown if input validation fails.
 Errors are shown if...